top of page

 Boston, MA 02215

 The Beth Israel Deaconess Medical Center (BIDMC) is located in the Longwood Medical and Academic Area within walking distance to Harvard Medical School, Harvard T.H.
 Chan School of Public Health, and public transportation.
-The Fellowship site within the Research Program is located in the Section for Research of the Division of General Medicine and Primary Care offices at 1309 Beacon Street in Brookline, less than one mile from the main campus.
+The Fellowship site within the Research Program is located in the Section for Research of the Division of General Medicine offices at 1309 Beacon Street in Brookline, less than one mile from the main campus.

 Together, our nationally recognized faculty, biostatisticians, administrative and research staff provide a strong foundation for the Fellowship Program.

 Our research mission is to conduct interdisciplinary patient-centered research with the overarching themes of improving care for vulnerable populations, developing and studying innovative approaches to addressing common but challenging clinical issues, and measuring and improving quality of care.
-Areas of research include work in aging, cancer, cardiovascular health, lifestyle and health behaviors, end of life and palliative care, health disparities, shared decision-making, and obesity.
+We support focused research programs in aging, cancer, cardiovascular health, lifestyle and health behaviors, end of life and palliative care, health disparities, and shared decision-making.
 We employ a variety of research methodologies including secondary analysis of large databases, qualitative methods, and traditional quantitative research methods such as surveys, observational and analytic epidemiology, and interventional trials.
-The Division's investigations hold both clinical implications and relevance for public health and health services delivery, locally and nationwide.
-Our Research Section is recognized for our culture of mentorship.
-Many of our faculty have received individual awards for excellence in mentorship from Harvard (Drs.
-Wee, Marcantonio, Mukamal, McCarthy, and Davis); the Section as a whole was the recipient of Harvard Medical School’s inaugural Program Award for a Culture of Excellence in Mentorship.
+The Division's investigations hold both clinical implications and relevance for public health and health services delivery; therefore, we research how to implement and disseminate our findings locally and nationwide.

 A few examples from recent Fellows' research include: